SlipperyBrick/blocks/README.md

 ### Step 2: Install mdbook CLI

-Option1: GitHub Binaries
+Option 1: GitHub Binaries

-- Go to [mdBook Releases](https://github.com/rust-lang/mdBook/releases) On GitHub.
+- Go to [mdBook Releases](https://github.com/rust-lang/mdBook/releases) on GitHub.
 - Download the latest release for your OS.
 - Extract the binary to a location and add to your PATH.